Haultain Family Story

 The couple's three sons started giving plasma when they were at Melville High School, and they have been giving ever since.
 Michael, aged 36, a respiratory technician at Waikato Hospital, said it felt great to help others.
 Brent, 27, a regional sales representative, and Grant, 26, a university student, both said it was easy to do.

-Waikato Blood Donor Centre team leader Marie Sutherland-Smith said giving plasma took about an hour and 20 minutes.
+Giving plasma takes about 60 minutes.
 Plasma is replaced in the body quicker than red cells, so people can give plasma more often.

 "You get to sit on a bed, read a magazine, have a cup of tea or coffee, watch TV.
 We have wifi (wireless internet).
 You can come in and relax while you give back.
 We need more people to come in and donate," she said.